audreyc20/SimplePongGame/README.md

-# Simple Pong Game
+# Simple Pong Game in python
 	import simplegui, random									#imports to use graphics and random modules

 	#initialize the global varriables
 	canvas_width = 800											#keeps track of the canvas width